 1. May Offer Anti-Inflammatory Benefits

 Inflammation is the body’s basic response to external stimuli.
 This process helps the body get rid of any external pathogens.
 The results of such a reaction may include redness, itching, and pain.
-Honey has anti-inflammatory properties that effectively inhibit the cells (called leucocytes and keratinocytes) that cause inflammation.
+Honey has anti-inflammatory properties that effectively inhibit the cells that cause inflammation (1).

 2. May Help Manage Upper Respiratory Tract Infections

 Honey is believed to ease respiratory tract infections.
 It is the most common home remedy used to treat cough and cold.
-Research suggests that honey can effectively manage upper respiratory tract infections.
+Research suggests that honey can effectively manage upper respiratory tract infections (2).
 Its antimicrobial properties may also have a role to play in this regard.

 3. May Help Manage Gastrointestinal Diseases

-Studies state that honey may help manage gastrointestinal issues like gastritis, duodenitis, and gastric ulceration.
+Studies state that honey may help manage gastrointestinal issues like gastritisi XA group of conditions that causes redness, pain, inflammation, indigestion, and swelling of the stomach lining. , duodenitisi XAn inflammation of the duodenum (the first part of the small intestine) that leads to a sore and upset stomach. , and gastric ulceration (3).
 The pathogens that cause these diseases adhere to the intestinal epithelium.
 Honey can effectively stop this adherence and may prevent disease.

 These are the few important benefits of mead.
 While you can purchase it from a local store, preparing it at home is always better.
 We tell you how in the next section.